cahyosubroto/cahyosubroto.github.io/src/products/table/defining-table.md

 # Defining Table

 Zillabase offers commands to streamline managing database migrations, which define or modify the database schema.
 Using the Zillabase CLI, users can generate an empty SQL-based migration file.
 This file can then be customized to include table definitions.
 Defining a table will create a Kafka topic with the same name, and RisingWave will provide an interface compatible with PostgreSQL-like syntax.
-Zillabase leverages Risingwave, a streaming database, to support these migrations with a PostgreSQL-like interface.

 ::: info
 You can refer to [this article](https://docs.risingwave.com/sql/overview) for a complete supported SQL reference.